 Making the Bread Dough (25 minutes + 1 1/2 hours proving)

 - Warm the milk to 115 F.

-- Place the flour in a large mixing bowl and pour in the salt and yeast on opposite sides of the bowl, then stir in each one with your finger.
-Mix in the sugar and add the softened butter, sour cream, and eggs.
+- Place the flour in the bowl of a stand mixer and pour in the salt and yeast on opposite sides of the bowl, then stir in each one with your finger.
+Stir in the sugar with the paddle attachment and add the softened butter, sour cream, and eggs.

-- Start mixing the dough with your hand and gradually trickle in the warm milk.
-Add just enough milk to create a soft, stretchy, and somewhat sticky dough.
+- Start mixing the dough on low speed and gradually trickle in the warm milk.
+Add just enough milk to create a soft, stretchy, and somewhat sticky dough; you may not need it all.

-- Turn the dough out onto a lightly floured surface and knead for 10-15 minutes, until the dough has a glossy sheen and no longer sticks to the work surface.
-Most importantly, the dough should pass the windowpane test.
+- Most importantly, the dough should pass the windowpane test.
 Test the dough by stretching a lump of it between the thumb and forefinger of each hand.
 The dough should stretch until translucent without breaking; if not, knead for a minute longer and check again.

 - Shape the dough into a ball, place in a buttered bowl, and cover tightly with plastic wrap.
 Set aside in a warm place and let the dough prove until it’s at least doubled in size, about 1 1/2 hours.

 - While the dough is proving, prepare the topping.
 Spread 1 3/4 cups of pecan halves on a small cookie sheet.
 Roast the nuts at 350 F for 8-10 minutes, stirring halfway through.
 Keep an eye on the nuts so they don’t burn.

 - Lightly butter the base and sides of a 9×13-inch cake pan that’s at least 2 inches deep.

 - In a medium saucepan, melt the butter and add the sugar, maple syrup, and milk.
 Stir until the sugar has fully dissolved, then let the mixture boil for a couple minutes.